First Fleet-class ferry

 The First Fleet class is a class of ferry operated by Transdev Sydney Ferries on Sydney Harbour.

 History

 In the early 1980s, the Urban Transit Authority ordered nine catamaran ferries from Carrington Slipways, Tomago.
 They were to replace the K-class and wooden Lady class ferries on Sydney Harbour.
 The new vessels were named after ships of the First Fleet and were delivered between 1984 and 1986.
 It was originally intended that they would operate services on the Parramatta River, but they generated too much wash.

 In 2006/07, the class were repowered with MTU Series 60 engines.
-Today, all nine remain in service with Transdev Sydney Ferries.
+As at November 2023, all nine remain in service with Transdev Sydney Ferries.

-In 2020, the 35-year old ferries underwent a major facelift to provide them with another 10 years of service.
-The work was undertaken at Port Macquarie.
-The changes included engines, refurbished interiors, the provision of air conditioning and additional safety features.
-The first vessel to be upgraded and returned to service was Golden Grove.
+Between 2020 and 2022, eight of the ferries underwent life extension rebuilds to extend their lives for a further 10 years.
+The work was undertaken by Birdon at Port Macquarie and included new engines, refurbished interiors, the provision of air conditioning and additional safety features.
+The first vessel completed was the Golden Grove in June 2020.

+First Fleet Class Ferries currently service F2 Taronga Zoo, F4 Pyrmont Bay, F5 Neutral Bay, F6 Mosman Bay, F7 Double Bay and F8 Cockatoo Island.